DhafinFawwaz/Film-Store/README.md

 More about how to run this in the [Automated Testing](#b09-automated-testing) section.

-Here is the result of the test:
+Here are part of the code.
 <div>
   <img src="./images/owasp/broken_access_control_1.png">
   <img src="./images/owasp/broken_access_control_2.png">